How to Tell if You Have Adequate Roof Ventilation in Your Soffits

 If you can see a lot of light through your eaves (A) you have half of your attic ventilation addressed.
 The other half is the ventilation up near the peak of the roof either in the form of box vents mounted to the roof deck or an open ridge vent along the majority of the ridge.
 It’s common to see the eave ventilation clogged with blown in insulation.
 Another common hindrance to proper eave ventilation is compressed or collapsed air chutes.
 This Eden Prairie home had problems with air-sealing and attic ventilation.
 We fixed the problems.

 To read more Case Studies click here.

-Tags: about ice dams, attic ventilation and ice dams, best ice dam removal in minneapolis, best rated ice dam removal contractor, eave ventilation and ice dams, highest rated ice dam removal company in minneapolis, ice dam guys, ice removal professionals, identifying an ice dam, twin cities ice dam removal, ventilation and insulation and ice dams
+Tags: about ice dams, attic ventilation and ice dams, best ice dam removal in minneapolis, best rated ice dam removal contractor, eave ventilation and ice dams, highest rated ice dam removal company in minneapolis, ice removal professionals, identifying an ice dam, twin cities ice dam removal, ventilation and insulation and ice dams